 An 'inactivated' polio vaccine can be given instead of the 'live' polio vaccine and the 'inactivated' version should also be given to people you are in close contact with, such as members of your household.
 If you are on Leflunomide you should avoid contact with children who have been given the 'live' polio vaccine for 4-6 weeks after vaccination.
-Yearly flu vaccines and pneumovax are safe and recommended.
+Flu vaccine, Covid-19 vaccine and pneumovax are safe and recommended.